Shunkei3/Sample-Reproducible-Project/README.md

 # Sample Reproducible Project

+> NOTE: This is a sample project for demonstration purposes.
+The data and code are not intended for actual research use.

-*(COMMENT: This repository provides a minimal example of a **reproducible research project**.
+> NOTE: This repository provides a minimal example of a **reproducible research project**.
 It demonstrates how to organize files, structure workflows, and document analysis so that results can be fully reproduced from raw data.
-The project is designed for teaching and demonstration purposes. **This README file provides a template of the README.md file that should be included in a Github repository for a reproducible research project**.)*
+The project is designed for teaching and demonstration purposes. **This README file provides a template of the README.md file that should be included in a Github repository for a reproducible research project**.

-*(NOTE: This material is based on the github repository of Prof. Taro Mieno ([here](https://github.com/tmieno2/Sample-Reproducible-Project)), which is created to demonstrate the principles of reproducibility in scientific research in his course.
-I modified the original material to fit the purpose of this workshop, but the core structure and content are based on his work.)*
+> NOTE: This material is based on the github repository of Prof. Taro Mieno ([click here for the original repository](https://github.com/tmieno2/Sample-Reproducible-Project)), which is created to demonstrate the principles of reproducibility in scientific research in his course.
+I modified the original material to fit the purpose of this workshop, but the core structure and content are based on his work.

 # Overview